-Everyone living in the area covered by the plan should know their postcode and if they live in a rural area should also have their Ordnance Survey grid reference written down in order to help the emergency services pinpoint them if necessary.
+Everyone living in the area covered by the plan should know their postcode.
+If they live in a rural area should also have their Ordnance Survey grid reference written down in order to help the emergency services pinpoint them if necessary.
+Residents and businesses may find it useful to know their "What Three Words" reference.